 public_name = LOGIN

-Of course, replace <user> with your SendGrid username and <password> with your SendGrid account password.
+Of course, replace <API_KEY> with the API key you generated in your Sendgrid account (under Settings).
 If you already have something in the AUTH section, simply add this block of text below it.

 Now look for the @PREROUTERS@ section, and modify it to look like this: